Hsword/Hetu/tools/EmbeddingMemoryCompression/README.md

-# (VLDB'24) Experimental Analysis of Large-scale Learnable Vector Storage Compression (under revision)
+# (VLDB'24) Experimental Analysis of Large-scale Learnable Vector Storage Compression

 This directory is used for VLDB'24 Artifact Evaluation of paper #282, titled "Experimental Analysis of Large-scale Learnable Vector Storage Compression".

 ## Setup

 Our codes are based on Hetu.
-We provide a cmake file `config.cmake` in this directory; please copy it to `../../cmake` directory and compile Hetu according to the [README](https://github.com/Anonymous-222/EmbeddingCompression/blob/embedmem/README.md#installation) file in the home page of Hetu.
+We provide a cmake file `config.cmake` in this directory; please copy it to `../../cmake` directory and compile Hetu according to the [README](../../README.md#installation) file in the home page of Hetu.
 After compiling, you can train or infer with `run_compressed.py` in this directory.

 ## Prepare Datasets
 Currently we support Avazu and Criteo datasets.